Move over Bugatti: Lotus Evija electric hypercar proves the British outfit means business

 Ever since Geely took control of the small British sports car manufacturer Lotus, we've waited to see the fruits that partnership.
-Our interest we further piqued last yearn when Geely announced up to a $2 billion investment in future product.
+Our interest further piqued last year when Geely announced up to a $2 billion investment in future product.

 Consider the Lotus Evija a major step toward a brighter future for the company.
 On Tuesday in London, Lotus revealed the Evija (pronounced "ee-vi-ya") and made sure the world's top sports car companies know one thing: the Brits mean business.